IDCubed/oms-docs/sources/oidc/developers_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Building the idoic repository is straightforward with Maven doing the bulk of the
 work for you.
-The OIDC maven scripts provides two build profiles: ``prod`` and
+The OIDC Maven scripts provides two build profiles: ``prod`` and
 ``dev``.  ``prod`` is the production profile with full integration to the User
 Registry.
 It is meant for production environments, or testing environments where
 full end-to-end integration is possible.
 The Dev is the development build profile,